wgsl-tooling-wg/wesl-js/tools/Build-Tools.md

   The advantage is that internal tools like the typescript language server can work on the source w/o waiting for transpilation during development.

-- Since vanilla nodejs now understands typescript pretty well, most tools should just work and build sequencing should be easier. it should be ok to typecheck or test a change w/o running our build step first.
+- Vanilla nodejs now understands typescript pretty well.
+  So most tools should just work with our sources and build sequencing should be easier. e.g. It should be ok to typecheck or test a change w/o running our build step first.

 ### TypeScript `erasableSyntaxOnly`
 - To make it easy for vanilla node tools to understand our sources,